-Can you be too independent?
-There is a danger to your partnership in keeping too much of your inner world to yourself.
+Do you hide personal issues you’re facing from your partner?
+You might want to protect your loved one from worrying too much.
+But there’s a risk to your partnership in keeping too much of your inner world to yourself.

 During one of our couple’s sessions together, John brought up his ongoing concern for his mother.
 Then Jane burst out: “You’ve never even asked me if I would be willing to move so we could help your mom.”